 Panels are scheduled in time slots beginning at 8:00 a.m. on Thursday and concluding at 11:30 a.m. on Sunday.
 Participants are expected to be available for any of the time slots.
 Please note that due to the large number of participants on the meeting program, scheduling requests are not accepted.

 APSA accepts a wide range of proposal types.
 For more information about the new session formats and proposal options, view the “Proposal Options” page.

-To use the online submission system, you need a valid e-mail address, a MyAPSA account, and internet connectivity.
-To submit your proposal, log into your MyAPSA account and access the 2021 submission system.
-If you do not have a MyAPSA account, please contact firstname.lastname@example.org.
+To use the online submission system, you need a valid e-mail address, an APSAnet.org account, and internet connectivity.
+To submit your proposal, log into your APSAnet.org account and access the 2022 submission system.
+If you do not have an APSAnet.org account, you can create one here.